-- (1) The SCM Unit shall be solely responsible for sourcing quotations from prospective buyers who are registered on the database of accredited prospective providers in the relevant category. - (2) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - (a) has furnished the following information: - (2) Name of the entity/individual; - (3) Physical and postal address - (4) Entity type, for example public company, private company, close corporation, partnership or sole trader - (iv) VAT registration number if applicable; - (v) Contact details ie telephone number, facsimile number and email if applicable - (vi) Income tax reference number and VAT registration number, if any; - (vii) Proof of municipal utilities account being in order - (b) has authorised the municipality to obtain a tax clearance from South African Revenue Services that the providers' tax matters are in order; - (b) has indicated - - (i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months;
+(1) The SCM Unit shall be solely responsible for sourcing quotations from prospective buyers who are registered on the database of accredited prospective providers in the relevant category.

+(2) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid -

+- (a) has furnished the following information: - (2) Name of the entity/individual; - (3) Physical and postal address - (4) Entity type, for example public company, private company, close corporation, partnership or sole trader - (iv) VAT registration number if applicable; - (v) Contact details ie telephone number, facsimile number and email if applicable - (vi) Income tax reference number and VAT registration number, if any; - (vii) Proof of municipal utilities account being in order

+(b) has authorised the municipality to obtain a tax clearance from South African Revenue Services that the providers' tax matters are in order;

+(b) has indicated -

+(i) whether he or she is in the service of the state, or has been in the service of the state in the previous twelve months;

-- (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months.
+(ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the state, or has been in the service of the state in the previous twelve months; or shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months.